Michael E. Baillif

 B.A., Claremont McKenna; J.D., Yale; LL.M., Georgetown

-Until late 2012, Michael served as Associate General Counsel for Ernst & Young LLP, in which capacity he represented the firm in regulatory compliance matters, contractual and settlement negotiations with clients, and, when necessary, litigation in a variety of forums.
+Previously, he served as Associate General Counsel for Ernst & Young LLP, in which capacity he represented the Firm in compliance and risk management issues and client controversies arising out of the Firm's tax practice.

-Prior to becoming Associate General Counsel, Michael was a Partner in Ernst & Young's National Tax Department where he provided tax consulting services and advocacy representation on complex issues to sophisticated clients.
-He also led a diverse team of geographically dispersed professionals in developing and implementing a nationwide service offering.
-Before joining Ernst &Young, Michael practiced in the area of tax litigation at Davis Polk & Wardwell in New York City, and Miller & Chevalier in Washington, D.C.
+Prior to becoming Associate General Counsel, he was a Partner in the Accounting Methods Group within Ernst & Young's National Tax Department where he provided tax consulting services and advocacy representation on complex tax issues to sophisticated clients.
+He also led a diverse team of geographically dispersed professionals in developing and implementing a nationwide tax service offering.
+Before joining Ernst & Young, he practiced in the area of tax litigation at Davis Polk & Wardwell in New York City, and Miller & Chevalier in Washington, D.C.

-Michael holds a J.D. from Yale Law School and an L.L.M. in Taxation from Georgetown University Law Center where he also has taught, and continues to teach, as an adjunct professor on topics ranging from income tax accounting to ethics and professional responsibilities in Federal tax practice.
+He received his J.D. from Yale Law School and an LL.M. in Taxation from the Georgetown University Law Center.
 Subsequent to graduation from law school, he served as a law clerk to the Honorable James S. Halpern on the United States Tax Court.